-Did you find the information yo ou wanted?
-Do you like the way the inform nation is presented?
-General comments: If the ere is not enough room for your comments, please continue overle How would you classify your exp First-time user Used computers before Experienced user Programmer Cut out (or photocopy) and post to: Dept RC, Technical Publications Your name and address: Acorn Computers Limited 645 Newmarket Road Cambridge CB5 8PB This information will or nly he used to get in touch with y you in case we wish to explore you England comments further This information will only be used to get in touch with you in case we wish to explore you comments further
+Did you find the information you wanted?
+Do you like the way the infor mation is presented?
+General comments: · If there is not enough room for your comments, please continue overlea How would you classify your ex perience with computers?
+First-time user Use d computers before Experienced user Programmer Cut out (or photocopy) and post to: Your name and address: Dept RC, Technical Publications Acorn Computers Limited 5 645 Newmarket Road Cambridge CB5 8PB This information will only be used to get in touch with you in case we wish to explore your England comments further